Fencing Construction Update & More from Superintendent Hansen

 Our next Measure R project is College View Elementary School, with modernization occurring during the 2019-2020 school year.
 Modernization will include security features, modernized classrooms and front office, new bus drop-off area, expanded library, interior hallways, HVAC, and more.

-Finally, we are breaking ground on a new central kitchen, a much-needed facility in Ocean View.
-It will be located on Warner Avenue, adjacent to our Warehouse and Transportation buildings (near Lowe’s).
+Finally, we have broken ground on a new central kitchen, a much-needed facility in Ocean View.
+It is located on Warner Avenue, adjacent to our Warehouse and Transportation buildings (near Lowe’s).
 The Food & Nutrition Services team is excited to prepare and serve thousands of fresh, healthy meals to our students from a modern kitchen.
-We anticipate completion of the kitchen in August 2019.

 If you need more information about our modernization and construction projects, please check out our website at www.ovsd.org/MeasureR or under Facilities Department.